StrongMind/rust-private-crate-template/README.md

-# Private Rust Crate Template :lock: :crab:
+# Rust Private Crate Template :lock: :crab:
+Write less code that's loosely coupled - one crate at a time. :package:

 ## How to add as a dependency
 - Ensure your `cargo` installation is configured for [Git Authentication]